 The Company is involved in legal proceedings, arising both in the ordinary course of business and otherwise, including the proceedings described below as well as various other claims and other matters incidental to the Company's business.
-Unless otherwise stated, the resolution of any particular proceeding is not currently expected to have a material adverse impact on the Company's financial position or results of operations.
-Even if such an impact could be material, we may not be able to estimate the reasonably possible loss or range of loss until developments in the proceedings have provided sufficient information to support an assessment.
+Unless otherwise stated, the resolution of any particular proceeding is not currently expected to have a material adverse impact on the Company's financial position, results of operations or cash flows.
+Even if such an impact could be material, the Company may not be able to estimate the reasonably possible loss or range of loss until developments in the proceedings have provided sufficient information to support an assessment.

 The Company has received customs tax assessment notices from the Italian Customs Agency ("ICA") regarding its customs tax audit of one of the Company's European subsidiaries for the period from July 2010 through December 2012.
-Such assessments totaled €9.8 million (\$10.9 million), including potential penalties and interest.
+Such assessments totaled \notin 9.8 million (\$11.9 million), including potential penalties and interest.
 The Company strongly disagreed with the ICA's positions and therefore filed appeals with the Milan First Degree Tax Court ("MFDTC").
 Those appeals were split into a number of different cases that were then heard by different sections of the MFDTC.
 The MFDTC ruled in favor of the Company on all of these appeals.
-The ICA subsequently appealed €9.7 million (\$10.8 million) of these favorable MFDTC judgments with the Appeals Court.
-To date, €8.5 million (\$9.4 million) have been decided in favor of the Company and €1.2 million (\$1.4 million) have been decided in favor of the ICA.
-The Company believes that the unfavorable Appeals Court ruling is incorrect and inconsistent with the prior rulings on similar matters by both the MFDTC and other judges within the Appeals Court, and plans to appeal the decision to the Supreme Court.
+The ICA subsequently appealed \notin 9.7 million (\$1.8 million) of these favorable MFDTC judgments with the Appeals Court.
+To date, \notin 8.5 million (\$10.3 million) have been decided in favor of the Company and \notin 1.2 million (\$1.5 million) have been decided in favor of the ICA.
+The Company believes that the unfavorable Appeals Court ruling is incorrect and inconsistent with the prior rulings on similar matters by both the MFDTC and other judges within the Appeals Court.
+To date, of the cases that have been appealed to the Supreme Court.
 The ICA has appealed most of the favorable Appeals Court rulings to the Supreme Court.
-To date, of the cases that have been appealed to the Supreme Court, €0.4 million (\$0.5 million) have been decided in favor of the Company based on the merits of the case and €1.1 million (\$1.3 million) have been remanded back to the lower court for further consideration.
+To date, of the cases that have been appealed to the Supreme Court. \notin 0.4 million (\$0.5 million) have been decided in favor of the Company based on the merits of the case and \notin 1.1 million) have been remanded back to the lower court for further consideration.
 There can be no assurances the Company will be successful in the remaining appeals.
-It also continues to be possible that the Company will receive similar or even larger assessments for periods subsequent to December 2012 or other claims or charges related to the matter in the future.
-Although the Company believes that it has a strong position and will continue to vigorously defend this matter, it is unable to predict with certainty whether or not these efforts will ultimately be successful or whether the outcome will have
+It also continues to be possible that the Company will continue to vigorously defend this matter, it is unable to predict with certainty whether or not these efforts will ultimately be successful or whether the outcome will have a material impact on the Company's financial position, results of operations or cash flows.